Key Information for Parents

 The following information about the school curriculum will be made available.
 The requirements are met by following our main menu links under "My Year Group" or by clicking here.

-Our Behaviour and Anti-Bullying Policy can be found on the sidebar of the page.
+Our Behaviour and Anti-Bullying Policy can be found in the Key Policies section of the website.

 The Equality Duty provides a single, consolidated source of discrimination law, covering all the types of discrimination that are unlawful.
 The term ‘protected characteristics’ is used as a convenient way to refer to the categories to which the law applies.